leethacker/The-Other-Programming-Language/README.md

 # The Other Programming Language
 It's lower level than C but has vectors.

-Setup:

-Run in src folder

-    gcc -c file.c

-and

-    gcc -c times.c

-to setup object files.

-Install NASM using your package manager if you don't have it already.
+Setup: Install NASM using your package manager if you don't have it already.

 Run